UMich-CURLY/SE3ET/README.md

 ## Pre-trained Weights

-We provide pre-trained weights in the [release](https://github.com/qinzheng93/GeoTransformer/releases) page.
+Upcoming!
 Please download the latest weights and put them in `weights` directory.

 ## 3DMatch

-### Data preparation
+### Data Preparation

 The dataset can be downloaded from [PREDATOR](https://github.com/prs-eth/OverlapPredator).
 The data should be organized as follows: